akashcp8943/bootstraptraining/README.md

-A repo created for bootstrap training
+A repo created for bootstrap training.